JohnathanCrow/shoppinglist/README.md

 - Append a divider to automatically place the item (e.g., "Apple -Fruit")
 #### Managing Database Items
 - Drag the left edge of an item to reorder
-- Click the + icon to add it to your list
+- Click the + icon to add it to your basket
 - Click the pencil icon to edit the item
 - Click the x icon to delete the item
-#### Managing List Items
+#### Managing Basket Items
 - Add notes to items using the message icon
 - Adjust quantities using the number input
 - Remove items by using the x icon
-- Export your list using the clipboard, text, or image options
+- Export your basket using the clipboard, text, or image icons
-- Reset the list to clear all selections
+- Reset the basket using the bin icon
 #### Controls
 - Export: Save a backup of your database
 - Import: Load a backup of your database